-The Sixth Annual Constitution Day Survey from ConstitutionFacts.com
+The Seventh Annual Constitution Day Survey from ConstitutionFacts.com

-Oak Hill Publishing (August 2012): Since September 2011, more than 100,000 people have taken the ConstitutionFacts.com online poll.
+Oak Hill Publishing (July 2013): Since September 2012, more than 100,000 people have taken the ConstitutionFacts.com online poll.
 The 10-question quiz tests knowledge about the Constitution and Constitution history.
 Upon completion of the quiz and before receiving their scores, participants were asked to provide demographic details about themselves.
 Quiz takers then had the opportunity to share their scores via Facebook or email and to take a more extensive 50-question quiz.
-More than 30% of quiz takers tested their knowledge with the longer quiz.
+More than 35% of quiz takers tested their knowledge with the longer U.S. Constitution quiz.

 Results by State & Region

 Chart 2 shows the states with the highest average score.
-California moves into the top spot this year with an average score of 6.64 (after falling out of the top ten last year) while Virginia moves up one position to #2 with an average score of 6.39 correct.
-Texas, Iowa, New York and South Carolina move into the top 10 this year displacing New Hampshire, Massachusetts, Washington and Washington DC.
+California remains in the top spot this year with an average score of 6.68 (.04 higher than 2012) while Texas moves up one position to #2 with an average score of 6.51 correct.
+Washington, D.C., Connecticut, and Washington move into the top ten this year displacing Kentucky, South Carolina and Tennessee.

 Common Misconceptions about the Constitution